Bachelor of Arts in Global Studies

 What is global studies?

 Global studies is the interdisciplinary study of how contemporary issues affect people across the globe.
-Those involved in the field of global studies analyze the interconnectedness of anthropology, culture, economics, ethnography, law, politics and more to determine how and why major problems arise.
+Those involved in global studies analyze the interconnectedness of anthropology, culture, economics, ethnography, law, politics and more to determine how and why major problems arise.

 These professionals utilize many forms of available media to raise awareness about global challenges.
 Working to facilitate cross-cultural understanding, informed decision-making and policy development, global studies experts often operate in travel-oriented or related diverse positions.